Exuma: Tourism

 The islands have built a reputation as a luxury travel destination.

 Telecommunication

-The telephone area code for the island is 242, which is the same as the rest of the Bahamas.
+The telephone area code for the island is 242, which is the same as the rest of The Bahamas.
 There are 2 main telecommunication providers that cover most of the Exuma cays, Aliv and BTC Bahamas.

 High-speed internet is available from both providers with varying technologies such as DSL, cellular and fiber optic cable becoming available.

 Culture

 The annual Bahamian Music and Heritage Festival, Regattas, Junkanoo and various "homecoming" events held in smaller settlements are highly anticipated in The Exumas by tourists and islanders alike.
 These festivals may focus on the food, sailing competition, arts, and music of the local culture.

 Media

 Because the population is so tiny, there is a small traditional media industry.
-The Bahamas is served by many newspapers, radio stations and web sites, whereas the local media on Great Exuma consists of The Blaze 98.3 FM.
+The Bahamas is served by many newspapers, radio stations and websites, whereas the local media on Great Exuma consists of The Blaze 98.3 FM.
 The Chain is a free newspaper published monthly and is the "one source for current and accurate information" on the chain of islands.